Wolfieeewolf/HA-Light-Sync/README.md

 ## Supporting Development

 This project is developed using AI assistance, which involves subscription and API costs.
-If you find the HA Light Sync Plugin useful and would like to support its continued development, you're welcome to contribute via:
+If you find the Home Assistant Plugin useful and would like to support its continued development, you're welcome to contribute via:

 <a href="https://www.buymeacoffee.com/Wolfieee"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a pizza&emoji=🍕&slug=Wolfieee&button_colour=40DCA5&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00" /></a>